Ectopic Cushing syndrome

 Ectopic Cushing syndrome Symptoms

 Ectopic Cushing syndrome tends to have fewer symptoms than classic Cushing syndrome.
-Weight loss may occur due to cancer.
+Most people with Cushing syndrome have:

 - Round, red, and full face (moon face)